Fast Facts: Intervertebral disc disease (IVDD)

 ° X-ray, myelogram, MRI, CT

-Mac the winking doxie
+Mac the winking doxie Get up to speed on IVDD:

 Note: I am not a vet.
 This is information I've collected via research and thru personal experience.

-Please consult with your own vet to see what's right for your dachshund.
+Please consult with your own vet to see what's right for your Dachshund.

-Here are some reported costs.
+Here are current reported costs. http://www.dodgerslist.com/literature/surgerycosts.htm

 X-Ray, Myelogram, MRI, CT